Elleke Boehmer: Postcolonial criticism and theory

-Nelson Mandela: A Very Short Introduction (2008), is a study in political leadership and charisma that pointedly raises the question of why Mandela’s story should remain so important to us today.
+Nelson Mandela: A Very Short Introduction (2008), is a study in political leadership and charisma that pointedly raises the question of why Mandela's story should remain so important to us today.
 Beyond merely providing a short biography of the South African icon, this Introduction outlines his multiple national and international resonances as “a universal symbol of social justice […], an exemplary figure connoting non-racialism and democracy, [and] a moral giant".
 Through the figure of Mandela, Boehmer thus draws out a profoundly humanist, ethical vision of a global justice-to-come.
+An expanded and updated second edition of Nelson Mandela was published on the 10th anniversary of his death in December 2023.
+In the same year, Boehmer also published The Audacious Experiment, a history of the Mandela Rhodes Foundation, 2003–2023, co-written with its first CEO Shaun Johnson.

-Indian Arrivals, 1870-1915: Networks of British Empire (2015) explores the lives of Indian writers, politicians, reformers, evangelists, students and seamen travelling to Britain, in the period between the opening of the Suez Canal and the First World War.
+Indian Arrivals, 1870–1915: Networks of British Empire (2015) explores the lives of Indian writers, politicians, reformers, evangelists, students and seamen travelling to Britain, in the period between the opening of the Suez Canal and the First World War.
 It was awarded the European Society for the Study of Literature Prize for Best Book on Literatures in the English Language in 2016.
 Unlike previous studies, Indian Arrivals focuses especially on the journey (that rite of passage wherein "eastern identity crystallizes yet is in part left behind"); on the shaping influence of Indian migrants on late Victorian cultural life; and on the tentative, asymmetric nature of the British-Indian encounter which, in spite of preconception and misunderstanding, reaches haphazardly towards a state of dialogue.
-Figures discussed in the book include the lawyer, Cornelia Sorabji, as well as reformers and politicians such as B. M. Malabari and Dadabhai Naoroji.
+Figures discussed in the book include the lawyer Cornelia Sorabji, as well as reformers and politicians such as B. M. Malabari and Dadabhai Naoroji.
 But the negotiation of identity through poetry, as performed by Toru Nutt, Sarojini Naidu, Manmohan Ghose, and Rabindranath Tagore is given particular attention.
 While preparing the manuscript, Boehmer served as Co-Investigator on a four-year research and public education project funded by the Arts and Humanities Research Council, titled “South Asians Making Britain”.

 Postcolonial Poetics: 21st-Century Critical Readings (2018) is about contemporary reading practices, and how they shape our understanding of, relationship to, and place in the world.
 Drawing on a range of postcolonial literatures from southern Africa, West Africa, and Black and Asian Britain, and featuring close readings of novels, poems, essays, and memoirs / autobiographies by prominent contemporary writers, it presents reading as an imaginative, engaged act of border-crossing and empathic identification.
 Postcolonial literatures, Boehmer argues, are particularly suited to evoking such a response due to their characteristic interest in margins, intersections, subversions, and crossings.
 In so doing, they not only prompt new consideration of, but also actively draw readers into issues such as resistance, reconciliation, survival after terror, and migration, some of the most urgent of our time.